 You believe that your native country, culture, language, and behavior are central or superior to all others.
+Most humans, wherever they live, are ethnocentric and are not interested in other cultures, believing them inferior.

 the practice of viewing the world from a European perspective and with an implied belief, either consciously or subconsciously, in the preeminence of the European social model.